tomdee/calico-coreos-vagrant-example/README.md

 # Set up Calico on CoreOS using Vagrant

->*Note that Calico's use of powerstrip support (as seen in this demo) is being replaced by Docker's new [libnetwork network driver support](https://github.com/docker/libnetwork) available in the Docker [experimental channel](https://github.com/docker/docker/tree/master/experimental) alongside the Docker 1.7 release.
-You can find the latest Calico libnetwork demo on the main [Getting Started page](https://github.com/Metaswitch/calico-docker/blob/master/docs/GettingStarted.md).*

 You can quickly set up a CoreOS cluster ready to network Docker containers with <a href="https://github.com/Metaswitch/calico-docker">Calico Docker networking</a> using the Vagrant files in this repo.

-This repo is a preconfigured fork of the <a href="https://github.com/coreos/coreos-vagrant">sample CoreOS Vagrant configuration</a> with the following changes:

-* Enable automatic etcd cluster provisioning.
-* Set CoreOS version to 'alpha'.
-* Set number of nodes to default to 2.
-* Preload the Calico docker images on the CoreOS hosts.
-* Download the calicoctl executable to the CoreOS hosts.

 ## Streamlined setup